Jhsmit/PymageJ/README.md

 # PymageJ
 Python tools for ImageJ.
-Current only functionality is read/write ImageJ ROIs.
+Features: read/write ImageJ ROIs.

 ## How to use